Zyinqi/Zyinqi/README.md

    - Category Operationist at Poison👔 (Jun 2023 - Aug 2023)
 - **Campus Activities**
    - [Global Study Abroad Embassador of 2024](https://oal.cuhk.edu.cn/article/1655)
+   - Peer Advisor of School of Data Science (2023-2024)
    - Awarded Dean List in School of Data Science (2022-2024)
    - Core Member at the Planning Department(策划部) at the Music Union (2022-2023)
    - Student Assistant of School of Data Science at CUHKSZ (2021-2023)